raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Error Responses

+When a DSO unacknowledged message is unsuccessful for some reason, the responder immediately aborts the connection.

-When a request message is unsuccessful for some reason, the responder returns an error code to the initiator (for acknowledged request messages) or aborts the connection (for unacknowledged request messages).
+When a DSO request message is unsuccessful for some reason, the responder returns an error code to the initiator.

-In the case of a server returning an error code to a client, the server MAY choose to end the DSO Session, or MAY choose to allow the DSO Session to remain open.
+In the case of a server returning an error code to a client in response to an unsuccessful DSO request message, the server MAY choose to end the DSO Session, or MAY choose to allow the DSO Session to remain open.
 For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the DSO Session open for further operations.